MicrosoftDocs/memdocs/memdocs/intune/fundamentals/reports.md

 ## App Install Status report (Operational)

 The **App Install Status** report provides a list of apps with versions and installation details.
-App installation details includes **Version**, **Publisher**, and **Platform**.
+App installation details include **Version**, **Publisher**, and **Platform**.
 Additionally, the installation details provide the app install and failure totals for devices and users.
 You have the ability to sort and search this report as well.

 To see a generated report, you can use the following steps: